-Born in 1979 in Harmony, West Virginia, Mary Chiaramonte began painting at the age of three.
-As a child she helped her family live from and farm their land.
+Born in 1979 West Virginia, Mary Chiaramonte was raised helping her family live from and farm their land in an isolated area.
 She had no TV or other distractions, and was encouraged to entertain herself with objects in nature.
-Left with the workings of her imagination and observations of the world around her, she translated her understanding into paintings and drawings.
+Left with the workings of her imagination and observations of the world around her, she translated her understanding into paintings.
 She continues this practice today, taking much of her momentum from the people that surround and affect her.
-Hanging between darkness and light, Chiaramonte’s paintings offer a narrative that echoes a provocative daydream, communicating both the human disposition and the mysteries therein.
+Hanging between darkness and light, Chiaramonte’s figurative realism offers a narrative that echoes a provocative daydream, communicating both the human disposition and the mysteries therein.
 Her unending exploration surfaces in her paintings with an ambiguity that asks the viewer to wonder at our world as she does.